GethinDavies1990/CI_MS4_DTR/README.md

 - User Story 7.16: As a regular user on the checkout success page, the Order details will be displayed (Order number, Order date/time, Full NameStreet Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country, Phone Number, Order Total, Deliver, Grand Total) and a link to the sales item page is displayed
 - User Story 7.17: As a regular user not logged in, I can add items to my bag and make a purchase

+### User Stories Website Owner
+The user stories for the regular user eg: "shopper user" (a potential or existing customer) are described as follows:
+- User Story 1.1: As an admin/regular user the navigation bar is displayed with a logo on all pages with a search box, My account and shopping bag icons on a desktop device
+- User Story 1.2: As an admin/regular user the navigation bar is displayed on all pages with a search box, My account and shopping bag icons on a mobile/tablet device
+- User Story 1.3: As a regular user not logged in, I see a Register/Login link under the My Account dropdown
+- User Story 1.4: As a regular user logged in/not logged in, I am brought to my shopping bag if I click on the Bag icon
+- User Story 1.5: As a regular/admin user logged in, I see a "My Profile"/Logout under the My Account dropdown
+- User Story 1.6: As a regular/admin user logged in, if I click on the My Profile under My Account I am brought to the My Profile page
+- User Story 1.7: As a regular/admin user logged in, if I click on the My Profile under My Account I am brought to the Logout page.
+If I click Logout I am Logged out.
+If I click cancel I am brought back to the homepage
+- User Story 1.8: As a regular/admin user I can view the Home link in the header, and clicking it will bring the user to the homepage
+- User Story 1.9: As a regular/admin user I can click on the "All Products" filter, click By Price, and will be brought to the Products page, with products price low to high displayed
+- User Story 1.10: As a regular/admin user I can click on the "All Products" filter, click By Rating, and will be brought to the Products page, with products rating high to low displayed
+- User Story 1.11: As a regular/admin user I can click on the "All Products" filter, click By Category, and will be brought to the Products page, with products category a-z displayed
+- User Story 1.12: As a regular/admin user I can click on the "Meal Kits" filer and filter by Mild, Medium, Hot, Very Hot, All Meal Kits
+- User Story 1.13: As a regular/admin user I can click on the "Drinks" filter and filter by Tequila, Soft Drinks, Beers, All Drinks
+- User Story 1.14: As a regular/admin user I can click on the "Sauces & Spices" filter and filter by Sauces, Spices
+- User Story 1.15: As a regular/admin user I can click on the "Events" Tab and be directing to the events booking page.
+- User Story 1.16: As a regular/admin user if I encounter an error on the site, I will be navigated to the applicable 400, 403, 404 or 500 error page
+- User Story 2.1: As a regular user the footer is displayed with a logo, 'About us links', 'Events' and 'Newsletter' sign up
+- User Story 2.2: As a regular user I can sign up for a newsletter by entering my email address and clicking Signup.
+I will receive an email after signing up
+- User Story 3.1: As a regular user I can register on the website by providing an email address, email address(confirmation), username, password, password confirmation
+- User Story 3.1: As a regular user I will receive an email to verify my account after registering
+- User Story 3.1: As a regular user I can log in to my account once I click on the verification link in the email I receive regarding my registration
+- User Story 4.1: As an admin/regular user I can log in to the website using my username or email address and password.
+Both fields are mandatory.
+Once correct, I will be navigated to the homepage and a message displayed
+- User Story 4.2: As an admin/regular user I can request a new password if I forget my current password.
+I will receive an email to reset my password.
+Once I reset I can log in
+- User Story 5.10: As an admin user I can view the Add product page by clicking on the Product Management link.
+- User Story 5.11: As an admin user I can view the Edit product page by clicking on the Edit button on the product.
+- User Story 5.12: As an admin user I can click on a product, and I am navigated to the product detail page.
+I can edit or delete the product by clicking on the Edit or Delete links on the page
+- User Story 5.13: As an admin user I can delete a review a regular user has added
+    - User Story 8.1: As an admin user I can add a product by clicking on the Product Management link in My Account.
+I must enter a name, category, price, sku, description, and image
+- User Story 8.2: As an admin user I can edit a product by clicking on the Edit button on the Products page for the product.
+I can update the name, category, price, sku, description, has Sizes(Unknown, Yes, No), Spice Rating, update an image and click the Edit Product button.
+Clicking cancel navigates the user to the product page
+- User Story 8.3: As an admin user I can delete a product by clicking on the Delete button on the product.
+A modal will appearing asking to confirm, and a message displayed once I confirm.
+- User Story 9.1: As an admin user I can view users orders in the django admin page and can view order number, date, full name, order total, delivery cost, grand total
+- User Story 9.2: As an admin user I can view users orders in the django admin page and can search by order number, full name and filter by order number, full name and order date
+- User Story 9.3: As an admin user I can view products in the django admin page and can view a products code, name, category, has sizes, price, presale price, spice rating, image
+- User Story 9.4: As an admin user I can view products in the django admin page and can view search and filter by code, category, name and price
+- User Story 9.5: As an admin user I can view users in the django admin page and can view their username, email address, first name, last name, staff status
+- User Story 9.6: As an admin user I can view users in the django admin page and can search by username and email address and  filter by staff status, superuser status and active status
+- User Story 9.7: As an admin user I can view categories in the django admin page and can view a category name and friendly name